 The caves are a mix of Chaityas (prayer halls) and Viharas (monasteries) and the artefacts found here link the early caves to the Satavahana dynasty and the later caves to the Vakataka period of rule.

 The first caves are from the 2nd and 3rd centuries BC and are simply carved with little decoration.
 There are domestic premises where the monks lived and trained and a prayer hall with a stupa where Buddha’s remains are meant to lie.
 The focus of the artistry is on recounting the life of Buddha and praying before unadorned Stupas (shrines).

-Buddhist religion and culture continued to evolve throughout the years and the next phase of caves represent those changes.
-They were constructed during the 5th and 6th centuries AD and these later temples are more elaborate and represent the progression of the Buddhist religion to worshipping statues of Buddha, celebrating Bodhisattvas (beings on the road to divinity) and telling allegorical stories.
+Buddhist religion and culture continued to evolve throughout the years and the next phase of caves represents those changes.
+They were constructed during the 5th and 6th centuries AD and these later temples are more elaborate and represent the progression of the Buddhist religion to worshipping statues of Buddha, celebrating Bodhisattvas (beings on the road to divinity), and telling allegorical stories.

 The condition of the many warmly colourful wall paintings which depict Buddha’s life is amazing when you consider how old they are.
 The vast number of detailed statues are similarly well preserved.

 The paintings at Ajanta are special because they are the origin of Buddhist art in India.
 One of the 6th-century paintings, of a sensuous Buddha holding a lotus flower, is one of the finest in India